tmorin/homecloud-kustomize/modules/calibreweb/README.md

 - [claim-templates](components/claim-templates) replaces the `emptyDir` volumes by `volumeClaimTemplates` entries
 - [claimed-volumes](components/claimed-volumes) replaces the `emptyDir` volumes by `persistentVolumeClaim` entries
+- [homecloud-claims](components/homecloud-claims) replaces the `emptyDir` according to homecloud opinion
 - [ingressroute-traefik](components/ingressroute-traefik) add an IngressRoute managed by Traefik
-- [longhorn-mounts](components/longhorn-mounts) enhances the liveness probe with a check on the volume config